ChristianScheub/Typescript_Capacitor_SecureQR/README.md

 - `app_texts`: Contains texts such as the description, imprint text, data protection text etc.

 In addition, the separation is not 100% sharp, partly because of these modules, but also because the final architecture only turned out that way during development.
+(Such as the QR Scanner)

 `UI-Elements`
 At the topmost level, UI-Elements are the fundamental building blocks of our interface.
 These are the atomic components that include buttons, input fields, and other basic interactive elements.
 They are styled and abstracted to be reusable across the application.